- What kinds of variables are included in the contract data that are not in the public use data?

 - What do I do when I am done with my project and/or the time limit runs out?

 The contract data includes a series of add-on files for sensitive data that are not included in the public use data.
 You can apply for just one file or for multiple files.
-For details on what is included in each file, see below.
+For details on what is included in each file, please see the Restricted Use Contract Data page.
+Please click on the name of each file you are interested in to see more details and documentation.

 No. The public data is suitable for the majority of papers that researchers have published, however we make contract data available for those researchers whose work depends upon some of the more sensitive data.